Power law rheology of generalised Maxwell and Kelvin-Voigt models: Generalised Kelvin-Voigt model

-Figure \ref{fig2} (right) shows the elastic and viscous moduli, $G'_{GK}(w)$ and $G''_{GK}(w)$ for $\alpha=-0.5,0.25,0.5,0.75,1.5$, $\tau_{min}=10^{-3}$, $\tau_{max}=10^3$ (in arbitrary units), and $N=10^3$.
-To obtain them, we have used the sums of Eq. \ref{eq: J' sums} and \ref{eq: J'' sums}, together with the discrete retardation spectrum defined by Eq. \ref{eq: GK retardation spectrum}.
-For $0<\alpha<1$, we recover the weak power law behaviours of Eq. \ref{eq SGM behaviour}.
-Outside this range, we have for $G'$ and $G''$ other power laws, which are essentially different from the power laws obtained for the generalised Maxwell model.
-For $1<\alpha<2$, we have $G'\sim w^{1-\alpha}$ and $G''\sim w^1$.
-For $-1<\alpha<0$, we have $G'\sim w^0$ and $G''\sim w^{-\alpha}$ (this behaviour was observed in the simulations of a subcellular element model \cite{sandersius2008modeling}).
-For $\alpha>2$ or $\alpha<-1$, only one Kelvin-Voigt mode dominates, corresponding to the maximum and to the minimum relaxation times, respectively.
-As these power law exponents correspond only to an approximation, only valid as $\tau_{min}\to 0$ and $\tau_{max}\to\infty$, we show in Fig. \ref{fig3} the numerically converged computed values, established in the interior range $10^{-1}<w<10^1$.
-It is important to mention that the exponent of $G''$ is always greater than the exponent of $G'$, even in the region $0<\alpha<1$ (see Fig. \ref{fig4}), where they assume almost identical values.
+As it may be seen, we recover the global behaviour previously described in the analysis of the continuous retardation spectrum.
+As these power law exponents correspond only to an approximation, only valid as $\tau_{\min}\to 0$ and $\tau_{\max}\to\infty$, we show in Fig. \ref{fig3} the numerically converged computed values, established in the interior range $10^{-1}<w<10^1$.
+We note that the exponent of $G''$ is always greater than the exponent of $G'$.
 This is a distinctive feature of the generalised Kelvin-Voigt model.
 This inversion in the values of the slopes is reflected also in the intersection points of $G'$ and $G''$ (see Fig. \ref{fig2}, right and left).
 If the intersection takes place at small values of $w$, for the generalised Maxwell model (when $\alpha<0.5$), it occurs at large values of $w$ for the generalised Kelvin-Voigt model (for the same value of $\alpha$) and vice versa.

-The generalised Kelvin-Voigt model, corresponding to an elastic system with well defined equilibrium lengths, seems more suitable to describe a gelled structure.
-To relate the parameter $\alpha$ with the physical properties of the microscopic system, we firstly assume that the density of elements with size $l$ (per unit length) is given by the power law distribution $di/dl \sim l^{-\xi-1}$.
-We also assume that the retardation time of an element of size $l$ is $\tau\sim l^\gamma$.
-So, the density of elements (per unit retardation time) is $di/d\tau \sim \tau^{-\xi/\gamma-1}$.
-Finally, if we take the general relation $J\sim l^\delta$, the condition of Eq. \ref{GK condition} that establishes the weak power law behaviours of Eq. \ref{eq SGM behaviour} implies $\alpha=(\delta-\xi)/\gamma$.

-The parameter $\xi$ has been related to the fractal dimension of the gel, $d_f$ \cite{balland2006power}.
-This point is however subtle, and must be considered with care.
-Indeed, a gel with a well defined fractal dimension could be more easily identified with an irregular self-similar 3D network of Kelvin-Voigt elements, both in series and in parallel.
-The response of the Kelvin-Voigt elements along the direction of the oscillation will necessarily affect and be affected by the other 2 dimensions.
-In certain conditions, we were able to obtain the relation $\alpha=(\delta+d_f/3)/\gamma$ \cite{patricio2015rheology}.